-When you start talking about mentorship programs, you’ll usually get one of the following reactions: a collective groan about the additional work that a program might entail, intimidation about where to begin, or excitement from people who have experienced successful mentor relationships and the growth that comes from them.
+When you start talking about mentorship programs, you’ll usually get one of the following reactions: a collective groan about the additional work that such a program might entail, intimidation about where to begin or excitement from people who have experienced successful mentor relationships and the growth that comes from them.

-Nearly every company can benefit from one, though.
-Mentorship programs not only improve relationships and engagement, they are also helpful to target underperforming programs, emerging leaders and midlevel performers who are often the forgotten middle.
+Nearly every company can benefit from one, however.
+Mentorship programs not only improve employee job satisfaction and retention, they are also helpful for targeting those often left in the forgotten middle, such as underperforming programs, emerging leaders and midlevel performers.

-Your top performers will have the opportunity to get some real-time guidance and your midlevel performers will often be inspired to take it to the next level, while the people who are slogging along day by day might be the ones who benefit the most.
+Your top performers will have the opportunity to get some real-time guidance and your midlevel performers will often be inspired to take it to the next level.
+Though it may be the people who are slogging along day-by-day who benefit the most.

-Quality mentorship is extremely beneficial when it happens naturally on its own, and within a structured program, it can be an even more powerful tool to drive company engagement, leadership development and business initiatives.
-Here are three ways to get your program started.
+Quality mentorship is extremely beneficial when it happens naturally.
+Within a structured program, it can be an even more powerful tool to drive company engagement, leadership development and business initiatives.
+Here are three tips to start your mentorship program:

 1. Find enough people.

-To begin with, your company must have enough critical mass so that mentoring can actually take place.
+To begin with, your company must have enough critical mass for mentoring to actually take place.
 You don’t want managers mentoring their direct reports because a managerial relationship involves dispensing specific work-related feedback.
-A mentor can deliver a different type of advice and counsel because she is coaching, not supervising.
+A mentor, on the other hand, can deliver a different type of counsel because they are coaching, not supervising.

-Receiving coaching from people who aren’t your managers exposes you to different points of view and perspectives.
-It gives you an opportunity to ask questions and to explore different parts of the company, which is especially important with topics such as company politics, company history and company policy.
+Receiving coaching from people who aren’t your managers also exposes you to different points of view.
+It gives you an opportunity to ask questions and explore different parts of the company, which is especially important with topics such as company politics, history and policy.

 If you are part of a small company, consider finding a sister company with similar values and lining up mentors and protégés.
 You might find that this ends up functioning almost like a mastermind group, where your companies are able to share lessons learned and apply history to problems and initiatives, even if you are in different industries.